Jumbax/BubbleSpace/README.md

 ![Cattura5](https://user-images.githubusercontent.com/70896924/232245963-a21fced6-583e-460d-9b51-6720b6372447.png)

-- Toggle Draw Shape: Call ToggleShape()
+- Toggle Draw Shape: Call ToggleDrawShape()
 - Toggle Draw Horizontal Rays: Call ToggleDrawHRays()
 - Toggle Draw Vertical Rays: ToggleDrawVRays()
-- Horizontal Rays Distances: Use this slider to change the HorizontalRaysDistances at runtime and modify your Actor's area
+- Horizontal Rays Length: Use this slider to change the HorizontalRaysLength at runtime and modify your Actor's area
-- Vertical Rays Distances: Use this slider to change the VerticalRaysDistances at runtime and modify your Actor's area
+- Vertical Rays Length: Use this slider to change the VerticalRaysLength at runtime and modify your Actor's area
-- Horizontal Distance Value: Show the HorizontalRaysDistances value
+- Horizontal Length Value: Show the HorizontalRaysLength value
-- Vertical Distance Value: Show the VerticalRaysDistances value
+- Vertical Length Value: Show the VerticalRaysLength value
 - Width Value: Show the 0-1 value that is an avarage of the various horizontal raycast around your actor
 - Height Value: Show the 0-1 value that is an avarage of the various vertical raycast around your actor
 ---